Catholic League (U.S.): Boycott of Roger Smith Hotel

 In March 2007, a sculpture created by the Italian-Canadian artist Cosimo Cavallaro was to be displayed at Manhattan's Roger Smith Hotel.
 The sculpture, entitled "My Sweet Lord", was of a crucified Christ, nude, in molded chocolate.
-Although the artist says he is a practicing Catholic, Bill Donohue decried the work as "hate speech", "garbage", and "one of the worst assaults on Christian sensibilities ever," describing Cavallaro as a "loser artist" and telling him in a television interview on Anderson Cooper 360, "You're lucky I'm not like the Taliban, because you would lose more than your head."
+Although the artist is a practicing Catholic, Bill Donohue decried the work as "hate speech", "garbage", and "one of the worst assaults on Christian sensibilities ever," describing Cavallaro as a "loser artist" and telling him in a television interview on Anderson Cooper 360, "You're lucky I'm not like the Taliban, because you would lose more than your head."

 Under the leadership of Donohue, the Catholic League organized a boycott of the hotel aimed at forcing it to remove the statue.
 The hotel's management stating that the protests "brought to our attention the unintended reaction of you and other conscientious friends", eventually agreed to the league's calls, prompting the curator of the gallery, Matt Semler, to resign in protest.
 Semler said the six-foot sculpture was the victim of "a strong-arming from people who haven't seen the show, seen what we're doing.
 They jumped to conclusions completely contrary to our intentions."